Project start date: 01/04/2024

 Indigenous ranger teams throughout Northern Australia protect wetlands from threats using various management actions (e.g. fencing, weeding, protective burning, monitoring, and knowledge sharing).
 Rangers are also challenged with measuring if these efforts are achieving their desired outcomes, that is, enhancing values or mitigating threats.

 This project is creating a wetland monitoring and management toolkit to address a growing interest in monitoring methods that Indigenous rangers can use to assess wetland health and inform management.
-The toolkit aims to empower Indigenous rangers, Traditional Owners, and Elders to plan, implement and evaluate wetland monitoring projects within the context of their healthy country plans.
+The toolkit aims to empower Indigenous rangers, Traditional Owners, and Elders to plan, implement and evaluate wetland monitoring projects within the context of their Healthy Country Plans.

 Key research areas